 The Zambezi River, known for Victoria Falls, is the fourth-longest river in Africa.
 The Zambezi basin, covering an area of 1,390,000 km 2, contains 6 African countries.
 These are Zambia, Angola, Namibia, Botswana, Zimbabwe, and Mozambique.
 The 2270 km long river starts its course in Zambia and ends its route in Mozambique, where it empties into the Indian Ocean.

 Many animals live in the Zambezi River, including the deadly Nile Crocodile, Nile Monitor Lizard, and the African Rock Python.
-There are also land animals that live within the basin, such as the African Lion, Leopards, Spotted Hyena, and many more.
+There are also land animals that live within the basin, such as the African Lion, Leopards, Spotted hyenas, and many more.

 Length: 4180 km or 2600 miles